njasi/UNM-CS512-HW3/README.md

 - [x] Create at least two UI components (e.g. buttons, sliders, or menus, etc.) to trigger events such as selecting objects, changing rotation directions, applying different motions, or inserting new objects, etc. (2 pts)

-- [2/3] Apply motions to the objects.
+- [x] Apply motions to the objects.
 There have to be at least three different types of transformations from **translation**, **rotation**, scaling, shearing/skewing, mirroring/reflection, etc. (3 pts)

 - [ ] Outstanding effects and creativities will get 1 bonus points.